- Forex Basics

 - Broker Reviews

 Hedging as it applies to the forex market and trading, at its most basic form, is a strategy to protect you from losing big in a certain market position.
 There are many types of hedge that move from the very simple, to the more complex if you are an advanced trader, but the premise is the same.
 To protect your position in one currency pair by placing a trade within that same market in the opposite direction.

-The Fundamentals of Hedging in Forex
+Fundamentals of Hedging